crlfe/whist-scoreboard/README.md

 # Whist Scoreboard

-This is an early prototype of a scoreboard for military whist.
+This is an early prototype of a scoreboard for a variant of Military Whist.

 ## License and Warranty Disclaimer